chrischenlixing/EmoTimeV2/README.md

 Pagination: Display pages based on the wanted shift counts @Lixing Chen

 NavBar: Display a Navbar with role and calendar @Junyi Liu

+Changes Made

+Typography Update

+Color Palette Implementation

+Change the color contrast issue for the Lighthouse test

+Authentication with Passport

+Reformat the spacing of the main content and pagination

+Change the format of the Navbar for the signup and login page

+Add the main purpose of the app under the title

+Add functionalities Delete button for the manager page doesn’t work

+Fix the error for the no post when clicking the last page

+Put the search bar and addshift bar to the nav bar based on the role

+Group related text and align them with alignment principles

+Show the username based on the user login in the navbar

 ## Screenshots